apaz-cli/Image-Hashing-Tools/README.md

 I suggest that you learn more about these algorithms, and choose the one that's best for your use case.
 Papers are cited down below.

+### Machine-Learned Hash (WIP, will require external dependencies.)

 Soon I'm going to begin work on a machine learning model-based hash.
-The idea is that, at the same time, the model learns both how to compress and decompress images to/from a very small latent space, and make sure that said latent space when interpreted as a vector is very close to other similar images in Euclidean space.
+My idea is that, at the same time, the model can learn both how to compress and decompress images to/from a very small latent space, and make sure that said latent space when interpreted as a vector is very close to other similar images in Euclidean space.
+By feeding in both normal and tampered images, hopefully it will be possible to create a network that provides a very robust hash, even against flips and rotations.
 I'll post updates as work is completed.

 ## Supported Operations